slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Art is just another form of screaming and it doesn’t end at the edge of the canvas.
 Artistic death is made by consensus.

+> *'If you create it for yourself, it’s art.
+If you create it for others, it’s business.' -- Naval Ravikant*

 > *'Art washes away from the soul the dust of everyday life.' -- Pablo Picasso*

 > *'Opera is when a guy gets stabbed in the back and, instead of bleeding, he sings.' -- Robert Benchley*